 Startup fuel burns and emission rates provided by Pasteris Energy, Inc. Startup station power consumption costs were obtained from the station service rates published quarterly by PJM and netted against the MW produced during startup at the preceding applicable hourly LMP.
-All starts associated with combined cycle units are assumed to be warm starts.
+All starts associated with combined cycle units are assumed to be warm starts for transportation costs.
+The delivered cost of coal reflects the zone specific, delivered price of coal and was developed from the published prompt month prices, adjusted for rail transportation costs.
+Net revenues are calculated for all zones except OVEC.